Did you know that nearly one in five American adults live with a mental health disorder?

 If you spot any signs of self-harm, reckless behavior, and negative self-talk, you shouldn’t let them slide.
 These can all be symptoms of serious depression, and to leave them unchecked isn’t a good idea.

 Depression doesn’t have one single cause, and it’s still not fully understood by doctors and scientists.
-However, we do know much more now than we did even a few decades ago, and knowledge around mental health is constantly expanding.
+However, we do know much more now than we did even a few decades ago, and knowledge around behavioral health is constantly expanding.

 There are a few known causes of depression.
 It’s normal for people to have a combination of a few causes which causes a downward spiral.